 The purpose of the Anti-Money Laundering Act is to prevent companies from being used for money laundering and terrorist financing.
 The law, comply within August 2017, is intended to implement the EU’s fourth AML directive.
 The Anti-Money Laundering regulations is an administrative framework that applies to companies in specific sectors and different organizations, including credit institutions, financial institutions, auditors, external accountants and tax advisors, legal experts (under certain conditions), and gambling service providers.
 There are two primary laws aimed at money laundering in Sweden: Swedish Anti-Money Laundering and Terrorism Financing Law (Anti-Money Laundering Act) and the Money Laundering Crimes Criminal Code.

 AML compliance program of organizations subject to the Anti-Money Laundering Act should be in force.
 In other words, such organizations should comply with policies, measures, and other requirements to combat money laundering.
 Sanction Scanner provides solutions that help companies fulfill their aml obligations.
 Businesses can meet AML requirements in Sweden.
 With the AML data of more than two hundred countries, you can protect your company from financial crimes and comply with money laundering regulations.
+For more information, you can contact us or request a demo.

 Request a demo and learn how Sanction Scanner protects your firm from the Financial Crimes.Request Demo